shorthills-ai/mlflow/docs/source/what-is-mlflow.rst

 .. figure:: _static/images/what-is-mlflow/mlflow-overview.png
     :width: 100%
     :alt: MLflow overview, showing the ML lifecycle from data preparation to monitoring.
-Labels above show the personas associated each stage: Data engineers and scientists at the earlier stages, ML engineers and business stakeholders at the later stages.
+Labels above show the personas associated with each stage: Data engineers and scientists at the earlier stages, ML engineers and business stakeholders at the later stages.
 The Data Governance officer is involved at all stages.

 MLflow has five components: